 Provisional admission of fourteen (14) days may be granted pending receipt of required data.
-The registration of any student whose admission records are still incomplete 14 days after the first day of classes may be automatically canceled with no refund of fees.
+The registration of any student whose admission records are still incomplete fourteen (14 days) after the first day of classes may be automatically canceled with no refund of fees.

 July 1 for Fall Semester